angarsky/diveintopython/learn/variables/dictionary.md

 ## Creating a Dictionary

-Let's take a look at how to create a dictionary in Python.
+Let's take a look at how to create or initialize a dictionary in Python.
 You can do it using curly braces `{}` or by using the `dict()` function.
 Here are some examples:

 - Using curly braces: